 If faced with a WorkSafeBC order, penalty or possible prosecution, you must show that you acted with due diligence.
 You must provide sufficient documentation of safety program activities.
 Learn more about WorkSafeBC inspections.

-WorkSafeBC's Due Diligence Checklist (PDF, 43KB) lists key requirements for you to determine if safety program meets the due diligence.
+WorkSafeBC's Due Diligence Checklist (PDF, 43KB) lists key requirements for you to determine if your safety program meets the due diligence.